rajat-bhardwaj/anomaly_detection_financial_risk/README.md

 3. LOF (local outlier factor)
 4. Autoencoders implemented via.
 Tensorflow

 The implementation uses 8 different configurations available in `auen_model_configuration.json` file.
-Each of these models/configurations can use further `n` hyper-parameter evaluations> This can be configured in `training_config.json` file under `autoencoders`.
+Each of these models/configurations can use further `n` hyper-parameter evaluations.
+This can be configured in `training_config.json` file under `autoencoders`.

 Few notes: